samuelwilliams413/samuelwilliams413.github.io/chukchuk/void.md

 - Attack Damage : 1d6 (all melee weapons)
 - Armour: Heavy - 8
 - Preferred attribute: FIT
+- Gain a bonus 100 XP when: You kill a heretic, unholy being, or xeno

 ### Special Features